What is IT Project Management?

 For example, QuestionPro – a survey software allows API integrations with Salesforce CRM – which allows users of Salesforce who have the QuestionPro license as well, to send surveys to customers directly from the Salesforce app.

-Information Technology (IT) Project Management Lifecycle
+IT Project Management Lifecycle

 IT project management lifecycle includes:

-- Resourcing: Project resourcing includes both human and tech stacks.
+Project resourcing includes both human and tech stacks.
 Typical requirements among human resources could include software engineers, CX specialists, UI and UX designers, supervisors and the project manager.
 Among tech-enablers, apart from coding, testing and debugging platforms, a successful IT project management also requires file sharing, time tracking and communication tools.
 This is especially true for a post-Covid world which is increasingly leaning towards remote working and distributed teams across geographies.

-- Executing, Testing, Debugging: Executing code blocks, testing and identifying run-time errors and debugging identified issues are basic to any IT project management.
+Executing code blocks, testing and identifying run-time errors and debugging identified issues are basic to any IT project management.

-- Deploying: Deployment plan includes time-bound schedules for each sprint, final completion date, outreach/alignment plans for launch, and any other cross-team alignments needed for the achievement of deployment goals.
+Deployment plan includes time-bound schedules for each sprint, final completion date, outreach/alignment plans for launch, and any other cross-team alignments needed for the achievement of deployment goals.

 If the project is customer facing, they need to be notified on the expected update through blogs, emails, newsletters, calls etc. If the deployment will lead to downtime of an existing product, whether internal or external, all stakeholders must be kept informed.